 | Client-Server | Client asks, server answers.
 The server never initiates.
 Each request is independent (stateless).
 This model enables scalability. |

-| Typing a URL | 15 steps from URL parsing to pixels on screen: DNS, TCP, TLS, HTTP request, server processing, HTTP response, HTML parsing, CSS, JS, rendering. |
+| Typing a URL | ~15 steps from URL parsing to pixels on screen: DNS, TCP, TLS, HTTP request, server processing, HTTP response, HTML parsing, CSS, JS, rendering. |

-| Three Pillars | HTTP (protocol), HTML (content), URLs (addresses) — everything else builds on these three. |
+| The Original Three Web Protocols | HTTP (protocol), HTML (content), URLs (addresses) — everything else builds on these three. |

 | Five Pillars | Architecture, Coding, Hosting (this course), plus Design and Content/Visuals (CSE 134B). |

-| Participant Groups | Developers, Business/IT, Users, and Government all shape technology decisions with different priorities. |
+| Participant Groups | Developers, Business/IT, Users all shape technology decisions with different priorities.
+Organizational influences also matter especially governmental ones. |

 | UX vs DX | Developer convenience and user experience often conflict.
 When they do, UX should win.
 Users didn't choose your framework. |

-| HTML Fundamentals | HTML5 is forgiving; XHTML is strict.
-Browsers recover from errors gracefully.
-This tolerance is why the Web grew so fast. |
+| HTML Fundamentals | HTML is generally forgiving but under XHTML can be strict.
+Browsers generally recover from errors gracefully.
+This tolerance is why the Web grew so fast, but it is also one of its weaknesses. |

 | Forms | GET puts data in the URL; POST puts data in the body.
 Forms work without JavaScript.
-They're the original data submission mechanism. |
+Start there and progressively enhance the experience. |

-| Client-Side Security | Hidden fields, maxlength, readonly, password masking — all trivially bypassable.
+| Client-Side Security | It simply doesn't exist.
+Hidden fields, maxlength, readonly, password masking — all trivially bypassable.
 Never trust the client.
 Validate everything on the server. |

-| Development Models | SSR (server builds HTML), CSR (JS builds HTML), Hybrid (server + progressive enhancement).
-This course focuses on SSR. |
+| Web Architecture Generations | SSR (server builds HTML), CSR (JS builds HTML), Hybrid (server + progressive enhancement).
+From Gen 1 server-side through Ajax, native apps, and PWAs to SSR + Hydration.
+All generations remain legitimate — form follows function. |